-Militant killed in Srinagar encounter with security forces
+Three militants killed in encounter with security forces

 He said as the forces were conducting searches in the area, militants fired upon them.

 The forces retaliated leading to a gunfight.

-An unidentified militant has been killed in the encounter, the official said.
+Three militants have been killed in the encounter, the official said, adding that their identities were yet to be ascertained.

-The exchange of fire is going on.
 Authorities have suspended mobile Internet services in the city as a precautionary measure, the official said.

 Restrictions on the movement of people have also been imposed in most parts in downtown areas of the city, the official added.